PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

   - For `Disposed` record, `Renew` action is not available
 - On mouse hover of any record shows hover effect
 - On click of any record opens its view page.
+- Shows pdf icon on header.
+On click, pdf file will be downloaded in same browser.

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSccML1aHWLbFoo3IUzCjO1Oo)